katierupp/snow-flies/README.md

 # snow-flies
-Tracking and analysis of snow flies: a study of insect cold tolerance
+Tracking and analysis of snow fly behavior: a study of insect cold tolerance

 ## summary of data
 ### winter 2020-2021